 We love the big city offerings in Las Vegas, too.
 Here are the Top 10 Things for Families to do in Las Vegas with Kids and the Best Kid-Friendly Hotels in Las Vegas.

-2. Lake Mead National Recreation Area
+Lake Mead Recreation Area

 There are multiple places to stop for a picnic or to rest along the road.
 Lake Mead is huge and the road does not go right along the banks, so those who plan on fishing or boating should know that it is a drive into any of the bays.
 Head out for a boat tour of the lake or have a beach day along the shore.